-The MEDTAPP-directed Maternal Opiate Medical Supports (MOMS) Project is a two-year quality improvement initiative that seeks to improve maternal and fetal health outcomes, improve family stability, and reduce costs of Neonatal Abstinence Syndrome (NAS) to Ohio’s Medicaid program by providing treatment to pregnant mothers with opiate issues during and after pregnancy through a Maternity Care Home (MCH) model of care.
+The MEDTAPP-directed Maternal Opiate Medical Supports (MOMS) Project was a two-year quality improvement initiative that seeks to improve maternal and fetal health outcomes, improve family stability, and reduce costs of Neonatal Abstinence Syndrome (NAS) to Ohio’s Medicaid program by providing treatment to pregnant mothers with opiate issues during and after pregnancy through a Maternity Care Home (MCH) model of care.
 This model will identify promising treatment practices, including Medication Assisted Treatment (MAT), for pregnant mothers eligible for or enrolled in Medicaid who are dependent or addicted to opioids during and after pregnancy.
-Over the course of the 2 year project, MOMS will work to:
+Over the course of the 2 year project, MOMS will worked to:

 1. Improve fetal outcomes and family stability;